MaddieM4/dirtabase/README.md

   * Only works if `rootdata` is what you found during Step 1.
   * If it works, you're done!
   * If it fails, go back to Step 1 and try again.

+Why optimistic concurrency?
+Because we support a variety of storage engines, many of them on-disk, with a variety of underlying semantics and deadlock potential.
+That's simpler to do right and fast by using an optimistic concurrency model to absolutely minimize the critical section.
+Now, it does have potential perf penalties with a lot of competing writers that are all living in Retry Hell, but in expected use dynamics, it's a _lot_ easier to tolerate than long-lasting locks.

 ### Engine Storage (CAS)